 Nevertheless, manufacturers have several standard methods and quality assurance labels at their disposal, allowing them to maintain control of their value chain.
 As an example, we could mention the 6 Sigma (or Six Sigma) method developed by telephony giant Motorola.

-The Mobility Work Suppliers platform allows industrial suppliers to exchange best practices with end users of their products.
+The Mobility Work Hub platform allows industrial suppliers to exchange best practices with end users of their products.
 By offering their official catalog online, OEMs (original equipment manufacturers) and consumables manufacturers can share their technical documentation with Mobility Work CMMS users (Computerized Maintenance Management System) to improve the use of their products.

 Access our suppliers' official product catalog on your Mobility Work CMMS